Russia Facts for Kids

 Russia kids - image by Vikulin

 The Russian main dishes contain: pork and beef, lamb, chicken, fish, potatoes and root vegetables as well as porridge and bread.
-Sour cream is accompanying many dishes.
+Sour cream accompanies many dishes.

 Especially vegetable soups and stews play an important role in Russian cuisine.